 Noise by Part of Arbuckle

 Average noise levels for Arbuckle residents, grouped by direction from the center of Arbuckle.
-Northern Arbuckle carries the highest population-weighted average; Southern Arbuckle carries the lowest.
-Just 5% of residents in Southern Arbuckle live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Northern Arbuckle.
+The highest population-weighted average is in northern Arbuckle; the lowest is in southern Arbuckle, where just 1% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Northern Arbuckle